YASHcolonel/MY-PLACE/README.md

 # MY-PLACE
-this file is about self learning things.
+This file is about self-learning things.
 <br/>
 Author-Yash Aditya.

+<a heref="https://incomparable-madeleine-a7f33c.netlify.app/"> Panda Card </a>